BUSINESS PROCESS IMPROVEMENT

 Defining the Roadmap to Recovery

 It’s clear from successful business process improvement projects involving ERP software selection and implementation that a well-thought-out roadmap and strategy will point the project toward success.
+Some steps include:

 - Project organization is where recovery starts.
 It includes evaluating the project’s scope, objectives and organization.
 Gaining alignment on project focus areas is a must.
 Among other steps, Ultra recommends defining a steering team, ERP project team and process owners.